transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 | **A new organization joins the channel** and wants to approve a smart contract proposal. | From the **Channels** tab, click the tile of the proposed smart contract and click **Begin approval process**.
 After providing the identity from your wallet, click **Add file** to upload the package or **Existing package** to select a package already installed on another peer in your organization, and optionally choose which peers to install it on. |
 | **A new organization joins the channel** and wants their peers to be able to endorse transactions for a committed smart contract. |From the **Channels** tab, click the tile of the committed smart contract and click **Begin approval process**.
 After providing the identity from your wallet, click **Add file** to upload the package or **Existing package** to select a package that is already installed on another peer in your organization, and optionally choose which peers to install it on. | |
 {: caption="Table 2.
 Frequent smart contract tasks" caption-side="bottom"}

+More details on the lifecycle deployment scenarios are available in the [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode_lifecycle.html?highlight=Fabric%20chaincode%20lifecycle#deployment-scenarios){: external}

 ## Specifying a smart contract endorsement policy
 {: #ibp-console-smart-contracts-v2-endorse}